 \subsection{Experimental Setting}

-\myparagraph{Datasets.} Following previous works~\cite{jang20243dgsw3dgaussiansplatting, huang2025gaussianmarker}, we evaluate our method using the Blender~\cite{mildenhall2021nerf}, LLFF~\cite{mildenhall2019local}, and Mip-NeRF 360~\cite{barron2022mip} datasets.
-We use all 25 scenes: 8 synthetic bounded scenes from the Blender dataset, 8 forward-facing real-world scenes from the LLFF dataset, and 9 bounded real-world scenes from the Mip-NeRF 360 dataset.
-We assess performance using 200 test images from the Blender dataset.
-For the LLFF and Mip-NeRF 360 datasets, we adopt the same data split strategy as Mip-NeRF 360
+\paragraph{Datasets.} Following previous works~\cite{huang2025gaussianmarker,jang20243dgsw3dgaussiansplatting}, we evaluate our method using the Blender~\cite{mildenhall2021nerf}, LLFF~\cite{mildenhall2019local}, and Mip-NeRF 360~\cite{barron2022mip} datasets, comprising a total of 25 scenes.
+These include 8 synthetic bounded scenes from Blender, 8 forward-facing real-world scenes from LLFF, and 9 bounded real-world scenes from Mip-NeRF 360.
+We evaluate performance using 200 test images from Blender.
+For the LLFF and Mip-NeRF 360 datasets, we adopt the same data split strategy as Mip-NeRF 360.

-\myparagraph{Baselines.} We compared our proposed CompMarkGS with three state-of-the-art watermarking techniques applied to anchor-based 3DGS model compression.
-In our experiments, we evaluated the 3DGS-based methods GaussianMarker~\cite{huang2025gaussianmarker} and 3D-GSW~\cite{jang20243dgsw3dgaussiansplatting}, along with the NeRF-based method WateRF~\cite{jang2024waterf}, using the anchor-based 3DGS compression methods HAC~\cite{chen2024hac} and ContextGS~\cite{wang2024contextgs}.

-\myparagraph{Implementation Details.} Our method was trained end-to-end on a single A6000 GPU.
-We conducted experiments for watermark bit-lengths of 32, 48, and 64, focusing on the 48-bit case where we evaluated both before and after compression performance.
-For the decoder, we pre-trained a HiDDeN~\cite{zhu2018hidden} decoder for each bit-length and kept its parameters fixed during watermark training.
-We used the following parameters: $\lambda_{img}=10,\space\lambda_{hsv}=0.6,\space\lambda_{freq}=0.1,\space\lambda_{msg}=0.45$.
-For the quantization step and anchor growing range in high-frequency regions, we set $\mathrm{Q}_0=1,\space\epsilon=0.3$.
+\paragraph{Implementation details.} Our method trains end-to-end on a single A6000 GPU.
+We conduct experiments for watermark bit-lengths of 32, 48, and 64, focusing on the 48-bit case, where we evaluate performance both before and after compression.
+For the decoder, we use a pre-trained HiDDeN~\citep{zhu2018hidden} decoder for each bit-length and keep its parameters fixed during watermark training.
+We use the following parameters: $\lambda_{img}=10,\space\lambda_{hsv}=0.6,\space\lambda_{freq}=0.1,\space\lambda_{msg}=0.45$.
+For the quantization scale and anchor growing range in high-frequency regions, we set $\mathrm{Q}_0=1,\space\epsilon=0.3$.
 More implementation details are in Appendix~\ref{sec:training_detail}.

-\myparagraph{Evaluation.} For performance evaluation, we investigated four additional aspects: \textbf{1) Fidelity}: We evaluated image quality (PSNR, SSIM, LPIPS) and watermark accuracy before and after compression to verify the preservation of both image fidelity and watermark information. \textbf{2) Robustness}: To demonstrate the robustness of our watermark embedding technique, we evaluated watermark bit accuracy and performance metric preservation under six different image distortions and three model distortions. \textbf{3) Capacity}: We gradually increased the number of inserted bits from 32 to 48 and 64, recording the corresponding changes in the metrics.